 - CT scan (advanced brain imaging)

 - Intravenous fluids (IV, or through a vein)

 - Medicines to reverse the effects of the drug and treat symptoms

 With proper care, full recovery is likely.
-But people with aplastic anemia (suppression of red blood cell production by the bone marrow) or those who overdose on multiple different substances may not recover fully.
+But people with aplastic anemia (suppression of red blood cell production by the bone marrow),those who develop breathing problems or seizures and subsequent complications, or those who overdose on multiple different substances may not recover fully.